 - Head trauma of some kind or traumatic brain injury.

 This list could go on and on.
-Whatever concerns you need to be paying attention to can be better understood by your hearing specialist.
 But the main point is that many of these hidden causes can be managed.
-There’s a chance that you can lessen your long term hearing damage if you address these underlying causes before the stereocilia or nerves become permanently damaged.
+There’s a chance that you can lessen your long-term hearing damage if you address these underlying causes before the stereocilia or nerves become permanently damaged.

 The Hum Test